Home / Careers / Waco

 FAQs

-Q: How long does it typically take to find a pharmacy tech job in Waco?
+3. How long does it take to become a licensed pharmacy tech in Texas?

 Data Sources: Bureau of Labor Statistics (OEWS May 2024), TX State Board, Bureau of Economic Analysis (RPP 2024), Redfin Market Data